 - Hide your places of worship in plain sight, and leave clues to find them.
 Odara’s chosen will show up to join you if they are well done, or you will draw the attention of those who would see you harmed because your puzzles are not deceptive enough.

-The most common of followers of Odara are apothecaries that sell more poison than anything else, as well as those that are already afflicted with a disease and seek to spread it to others.
-Priests of Odara often keep their faith secret and often are the instigators of mobs against Houses of Healing when sickness strikes a settlement.
+The most common of followers of Odara are apothecaries who sell more poison than anything else, as well as those that are already afflicted with a disease and seek to spread it to others.
+Priests of Odara often keep their faith secret and often instigate mobs against Houses of Healing when sickness strikes.
 Devout followers often ritually ingest small amounts of poison, this often has the side effect of rendering them immune to most types of toxins.

-The most favoured of Odara’s servants carry many disease, but suffer none of their ill effects.
-Templars that serve her often refer to themselves as Plague Knights and seem to feel no pain.
-Their weapons are often coated in powerful toxins.
-Some of the braver priests of Odara try to tame a hydra to protect her temples.
+The most favoured of Odara’s servants carry many diseases, but suffer none of their ill effects.
+Templars who serve her often refer to themselves as Plague Knights and seem to feel no pain.
+They are known to coat their weapons in foul toxins to better bring pain and suffering to those they fight.
+Some of the braver priests of Odara try to tame hydras to protect her temples.
 Not only are these fearsome beasts venomous, but their venom causes extreme, debilitating pain.
 Other creatures that are sacred to Odara’s faithful include: plague rats, venomous serpents, and a variety of insects that are known to carry disease.

 Approbation and Displeasure: